 Email the entire City Council, including the Mayor at Council@DurhamNC.gov, or mail City Council members, Office of the City Council, 101 City Hall Plaza, Durham, N.C.
 27701.

-The City Council holds a works session two Thursdays preceding it regular business meeting to receive information briefings and presentations.
+The City Council holds a work session two Thursdays preceding its regular business meeting to receive information briefings and presentations.
 The work session is held at 1 p.m. in the Council’s Committee Room, 2nd floor City Hall.
-At its work session, City Council discusses departmental items on their agenda and asks questions of City staff relating to agenda items.
+At its work session, City Council discusses departmental items on its agenda and asks questions of City staff relating to agenda items.
 In addition, citizens may address City Council to express a matter of interest or a concern.

 Regular Business Meetings